Skip to main content

 Skin Needling uses a mechanical pen to stimulate the collagen and elastin production.

-Both skin treatments will give you a tightening effect.
+Both skin treatments may give you a tightening effect.

 How will I look straight after RF Skin Resurfacing and Skin Needling?
 Is there any downtime?

-After having an invasive skin treatment, i.e. RF Skin Resurfacing and Skin Needling, you will experience slight redness in the skin.
-The redness is completely normal and will subside within a few hours.
-Besides the redness, there isn’t normally any downtime associated with these treatments and you can generally return to work afterwards.
+After having an invasive skin treatment like RF Skin Resurfacing and Skin Needling, you will experience slight redness in the skin which will subside within a few hours.
+Besides the redness, there isn’t normally any downtime associated with these treatments, and you can generally return to work afterwards.

-After your treatment, our therapists will take you through a post-care treatment schedule to assist in the healing of your skin.
+After your treatment, our therapists will take you through a post-care treatment schedule to assist in skin healing.

-Why is aftercare product important to use after skin treatments?
+Why is it important to use aftercare products after skin treatments?

 The most appropriate skin peel will be prescribed to you upon your initial skin consultation.
-Our therapist will also talk you through the possible side effects and whether you may have some down time.
-Mild to moderate peeling is normal for 1-5 days post peel.
+Our therapist will also talk you through the possible side effects and whether you may have some downtime.
+Mild to moderate peeling is normal for one to five days post peel.